hyzhak/collaborative-slam-exporation-for-robots/memory-bank/implementation/request-reply-tracing/handlers-integration-plan.md

 # Handler Integration Tests Design

+**Status:** All handler integration tests exist and pass as designed.

+- Each handler emits “start → progress → completed” as required.
+- Stream names and groups align with plan.
+- Integration tests in tests/integration/handlers/ confirm correct sequence and metadata.

 ## 1. Purpose

 Define end-to-end integration tests that verify each command handler listens on its Redis stream and emits a “start → progress → completed” sequence against a live Redis service.